Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 There are several toilets across the site, which will be clearly indicated on the event map.

-Shopmobility are located at Gate 1 and electric and manual wheelchairs can be booked in advance from them.
+Shopmobility are located in Car Park D, accessed by Gate 12 and electric and manual wheelchairs can be booked in advance from them.
 It is essential to pre-book with Shopmobility.
 If you require a courtesy shuttle direct to Shopmobility, we suggest you access the site from the A27 direction (into Car Park A), which is where the quickest courtesy shuttle to Shopmobility will operate from.
 This service operates in the reverse for departure.

 Please contact our ticket office to find out more about entry for carers and disabled ticket concessions.